Doctor of Philosophy (PhD) in Mathematical Sciences

 Master of Science (MSc) in Mathematical Sciences

-The MSc in Physics programme is a 1–3 year programme combining a coursework component with research experience at the frontiers of mathematical research.
+The MSc in Mathematics programme is a 1–3 year programme combining a coursework component with research experience at the frontiers of mathematical research.
 Masters students are also expected to complete a research thesis, though at a lower level of comprehensiveness and scope than PhD theses.